Supported Waiting

 tickets to local attractions

-- SENDIASS practical workshops for parent carers (Email sally.grainger@essex.gov.uk for info or to sign up)
+- SENDIASS practical workshops for parent carers (until the end of February 2025)

-This newly expanded Short Breaks Offer is part of ECC’s early help approach.
-ECC are working closely with Health, Education and Social Care to support children and young people awaiting diagnostic assessment for Autism.
+This expanded Short Breaks Offer is part of ECC’s early help approach.
+ECC have worked closely with Health, Education and Social Care to support children and young people awaiting diagnostic assessment for Autism.

 To access this provision a parent carer of a child or young person awaiting diagnostic assessment can register here .
 They will need supporting documents that set out that the child or young person has been accepted on to a local neurodevelopmental pathway and is awaiting diagnostic assessment.

-Once registered the parent carer can log into their digital account and access max cards, tickets and Essex Outdoors.
+Once registered the parent carer can log into their digital account and access max cards and tickets directly.

 Part of the work also includes the development of 15 films to support parent carers, families and education settings to best support a neurodivergent child.
 You can see the videos here